scripsi/scripsi.uk/docs/science/statistics/measuring-noise/index.md

 | _L~night~_   | 65.2 dB      |55-60 dB|
 | **_L~DEN~_** | **74.1 dB**  |**65--70 dB**|

 While the broad shape of the graph is similar to my test data, the most striking thing to notice is the generally higher levels of noise throughout the day and night.
-It is at least 10 dB louder at any time of day than in my own location --- which, bearing in mind the logarithmic nature of deciBel values, makes it a _much_ noisier street --- no wonder the residents are upset!
+It is at least 10 dB louder at any time of day than in my own location, which --- bearing in mind the logarithmic nature of deciBel values --- makes it a _much_ noisier street.
+No wonder the residents there are upset!

 Looking at the graph in more detail, you can see that daytime average noise levels are consistently above 70 dB between 7am and 9pm.
 The minimum sound level rarely drops below 50 dB and the maximum can sometimes go above 100 dB during the day.
 Even at night, the average sound level stays well above 60 dB and there are frequent maxima of 85--90 dB.

-There is a greater change in noise levels between day and night, which means that the overall _L~DEN~_ is not so much higher than the actual daytime noise level --- the artificial penalties added to evening and night-time noise don't end up exaggerating the combined figure as much as they do in my case.
+However, there is a greater absolute change in noise levels between day and night than in my test data, which means that the overall _L~DEN~_ is not so much higher than the actual daytime noise level --- the artificial penalties added to evening and night-time noise don't end up exaggerating the combined figure as much as they do at my own location.

+## Missing the bus but getting there in the END

+A particular issue at the sample location is apparently the noise from early morning convoys of buses leaving a nearby depot to start their daytime services.
+Thirty or forty buses rumble down the street every day between about 4am and 7am, causing a significant noise nuisance for residents trying to get a good night's sleep.
+Unfortunately, the data I've collected don't really demonstrate this effect.
+The average noise level gradually increases throughout the early morning, just as it does at my own location --- there's no obvious sign of the increased nuisance from the passing buses.

+I'm not really sure why that is, but it may be something to do with the way my sound meter averages sound levels over 1-minute intervals: each bus will take much less than a minute to go past, so perhaps the resolution isn't fine enough to pick out these individual noise events.
+Nevertheless, I would have thought that the cumulative noise of so many passing buses would have had a more obvious overall effect on the data.

+There is still plenty of cause for concern, though.
+The World Health Organisation produced updated guidance for European environmental noise levels in 2018, and to quote from the [executive summary](https://www.euro.who.int/__data/assets/pdf_file/0009/383922/noise-guidelines-exec-sum-eng.pdf):

+> For average noise exposure, the Guideline Development Group (GDG) strongly recommends reducing noise levels produced by road traffic below 53 decibels (dB) _L~DEN~_ , as road traffic noise above this level is associated with adverse health effects.
+>
+> For night noise exposure, the GDG strongly recommends reducing noise levels produced by road traffic during night time below 45 dB _L~night~_ , as night-time road traffic noise above this level is associated with adverse effects on sleep.
+>
+> To reduce health effects, the GDG strongly recommends that policy-makers implement suitable measures to reduce noise exposure from road traffic in the population exposed to levels above the guideline values for average and night noise exposure.
+For specific interventions, the GDG recommends reducing noise both at the source and on the route between the source and the affected population by changes in infrastructure.

-Perhaps most concerning, though, is that the measured values of _L~DEN~_ and  _L~night~_ are well above the ranges predicted by the European Noise Directive maps.
-This means that the local authority will have underestimated the detrimental health effects of traffic noise on the residents in this street.
+The measured values of 74.1dB _L~DEN~_ and 65.2 dB _L~night~_ at the sample location are very much higher than these recommended limits, and they are even well above the ranges predicted by the _Scotland's Noise_ maps.
+So my data strongly suggest that the residents on this street are likely to be suffering significant adverse health effects due to environmental noise.
+Local authorities may have underestimated the strength of these health effects, because of the difference between the predicted and actual noise values.

-Perhaps the issue is that I've been trapped into thinking about _average_ noise over long periods in the same way as the END maps consider it.
-But the sorts of sounds that might wake a person up tend to be sudden and changeable, rather than continuous and average.
+I very much hope that this simple study will prompt further investigations into the causes of the high environmental noise levels and lead to solutions that can finally provide the residents with some relief!